rwxrob/zet/20210624222134/README.md

 documentation?

-This is why the entire IT industry needs to stop thinking of command lines as places to add yet another "option" and start treating them like the grammars they are.
+This is why the entire IT industry needs to stop thinking of command lines as places to add year another "option" and start treating them like the grammars they are.
 This is the definition of *domain specific language* so why not treat it as such.
 And one of the core tenets of any grammar and language is the ability to provide context as you communicate.
 Each phrase is built on the next